t-kessel-datascientist/Churn-Prediction/README.md

 # Customer Churn Prediction
-Exploratory analysis and classification algorithm setup for a ensurance churn dataset
+Exploratory analysis and classification algorithm setup for an ensurance churn dataset